rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ![screenshot](img/DiskUsage-Graph.png)

-I hovered over one of the large blocks and is tells me that is the secito of disk holding my Inbox.
+I hovered over one of the large blocks and it told me that is the section of disk holding my Inbox.

 ----------------------------------------------------------------